-Illustrated, 338 pp., Greysolon Press 2011, Duluth, Minnesota, USA (www.greysolonpress.com)
+Illustrated, 338 pp., Greysolon Press, 2011 Duluth, Minnesota, USA www.greysolonpress.com

-Ma's Dictionary is a memoir about an improbable journey through radically different sectors of society - from the "lowest" to the "highest"... and back - in France, Slovakia, and the United States.
-The manuscript itself has a long and unusual French-English bilingual history, with numerous public readings along the way and several chapters receiving literary awards, most notably from the Minnesota State Arts Board.
+Ma's Dictionary is a personal as well as documentary memoir about an improbable life journey through radically different sectors of society-from the "lowest" to the "highest"... and back-in France, Slovakia, and the United States.
+The manuscript itself has a long and unusual French-English bilingual history, with numerous public readings since its inception and several chapters receiving literary awards, most notably from the Minnesota State Arts Board.
 The book is a Publishers Weekly Staff Pick for "Best Read of the Year" and has been selected by the Library of Congress for its permanent collection.

-Chapters (each semi-independent)
+Chapters (each may be read independently)